Learning, not teaching

 Leading discussions of problems and materials enables learning and application of lessons to other contexts and situations.
 Lecturing enables consumption, reinforcement of subject discipline, belief in the authority of the lecturer, and silos of intellection.

 A few hours after I published it, a student whom I know (but who has not taken my classes) read the above commentary carefully.
 Where was she at the time?
-In a “200-person lecture class.”
+In a “two-hundred-person lecture class.”
 She wrote a thoughtful response (on a laptop wirelessly connected) about the thing to which she was failing to attend, but, judging from the quality of her writing on this topic, I’ll venture to say she was learning quite a bit about learning.
 This special sort of inattention thrills me.
 It hints at a counter-hegemony of the seminar-style discussion — the give-and-take of a student and a teacher that can be managed all while the lecturer continues on.
 (By the way, three weeks into the semester, this student reports, the attendance at sessions of the lecture course has dwindled to 25%.
 This is apparently typical.)